Best CPAP Mask > Review

 The whole package — at the purchase of AirFit, you’d get your headgear, masks, and nasal replacements.
 The nasal replacements usually come in three.

 Rigid head straps — AirFit straps are not adjustable.
 In essence, you have to shop for your exact size.

-Our list is complete, and you can choose whichever you love.
+Our list is complete, and you can choose whichever is the best cpap mask that you love.
 Note that it is wise to seek a doctor’s advice before making the purchase.